TreAgron/ThermalMultiviewExample/README.md

 *Example of aligned thermal images in an Agisoft project.*

 ![Examle of a geojson shape file ](Images/GeoJson.png) *Example of a geojson shape file.
 Different colours indicate different experimental treatments.
 Centroids are in red.
-Background, a georeferenced DEM.*
+Background is a georeferenced DEM.*

 ### Code for spatial correction in R-Package SpATS